 If you’re staying in a caravan, campervan or tent, there’s plenty of dog-friendly camping options in Townsville, with the majority of the caravan parks in Townsville allowing pets on sites.

 The council also permits free camping for a limited number of nights at selected reserves outside of the city, including at Saunders Beach and Balgal Beach.
 Dogs are permitted at each location except for Lake Paluma.
-While there is no charge, bookings are required via the council website
+While there is no charge, bookings are required via the council website.

 If you’re after motel-style accommodation, there’s a number of motels that have pet-friendly rooms in Townsville.
 One of the best options is the Shoredrive Motel, located right on the Strand and close to Jezzine Barracks.
-They offer pet-friendly budget rooms for a reasonable price.
+They offer pet-friendly budget and family rooms for a reasonable price.

 Alternatively, check out the City Oasis Inn.
 While this four-star hotel is close to the city centre, it’s a lovely oasis thanks to its beautiful grounds and gardens.
 Selected Standard Double Rooms have been designated as pet-friendly, all on the ground floor with tiled floors.
 Pets are also welcome to enjoy the lawn and gardens on the far side of the pool, as long as they remain leashed.